About

 At Venue

-A fun workshop from the World Museum where students will learn and meet animals found in rock pool habitats.
+A fun hands-on workshop from the World Museum where students will learn and meet arthropods.

 KS1, KS2